jbloomAus/SAEDashboard/README.md

 # SAEDashboard

-SAEDashboard is a useful tool for visualizing and analyzing Sparse Autoencoders (SAEs) in neural networks.
+SAEDashboard is a tool for visualizing and analyzing Sparse Autoencoders (SAEs) in neural networks.
 This repository is an adaptation and extension of Callum McDougal's [SAEVis](https://github.com/callummcdougall/sae_vis/tree/main), providing enhanced functionality for feature visualization and analysis as well as feature dashboard creation at scale.

 ## Overview